CSU-CompSci-CS163-4/Lab09BrokenEReader/README.md

 For this lab, running main will allow you to run go(), which should call your methods.
 Try playing around with the input to make sure it's doing what it should be.

 # Step 3 -- Turning It In
-Once you're done writing and testing the methods, go ahead and submit your files to Zybooks!
+Once you're done writing and testing the methods, zip and submit only the "EReader.java" file to canvas